jules2689/trudeau/docs/2020-04-17/post_news.md

 It sort of sounds like you weren't quite in agreement in your questions.
 So I guess that I'll ask itagain.
-In terms of the possibility of the government buying equity shares in oil companies, it sort of sounds, Minister o'regan, like you were saying maybe?am I correct in understandingwhat you were saying?
+In terms of the possibility of the government buying equity shares in oil companies, it sort of sounds, Minister o'regan, like you were saying maybe? am I correct in understanding what you were saying?